duncanbradley/axis-extension/draft.md

 Similarly, participants may be biased by the proportion of previous trials where the chart’s appearance reflects true magnitude.
 An imbalance of honest and dishonest appearances (as in E1) could influence responses, thus we add more fillers, to create an equal number of trials with honest and dishonest appearances.

+match/mismatch

+In E1’s experimental items, half of trials showed small proportions that looked small, half showed small proportions that looked large
+In E1’s filler items, all trials showed large proportions and looked large E2’s fillers will resemble E1’s experimental items: half of trials will show large proportions that look large, half will show large proportions that look small.
+This necessitates extending the axis beyond the denominator.

 The absence of visual cues to numerical context in truncated charts did not totally prohibit recognition of this context.